-If you have successfully launched a website, you are expected to take some initiatives to ensure the conversion rate, you should focus on opting for improving the conversion rate of your site for acquiring optimal outcomes.
+If you have successfully launched a website, you are expected to take some initiatives to ensure the conversion rate.
+You should focus on opting for improving the conversion rate of your site for acquiring optimal outcomes.

 1. Let's start with analyzing the data

-3. Conversion elements should be located above the fold
+3. Locate conversion elements above the fold

 Once you understand what's not working on your website, based on data, conclusions should be written and learned

 If a visitor has successfully filled and submitted a form on your website, then it should certainly help you with improving its conversion rates.
 How?
 You can know which fields are mostly filled in and by that to learn if a form can be adjusted to the user's behavior.
 However, you should refrain from using complex and lengthy forms which could bore the visitor; instead, focus on trying different form styles to keep your customers interested in your website.
 Don't forget to connect it to a tool which can provide you conclusions about what form does the best work for your business goals.

 You should focus on testing multiple iterations of CTA buttons to determine which one would help you garner optimal outcomes.
 Try to test it by yourself and listen to your feelings.
 You can also ask users which one worked better for them.
 It would be valuable to connect buttons to an analytics tool to get more information per button.

 Once you have collected data and visual reports, perform an elaborate A/B testing to measure the value of the conversions.
 You should consider creating two separate versions of the same page, and make amendments to the variables to validate your testing outcomes.
 It would give you an insight on which page is likely to have better conversions, so you should shortlist it for your website accordingly.